Last updated: 2026-05-15

 Editor's Analysis

-What the data tells us: The gap between the top-ranked vehicles and the middle of the pack is often smaller than buyers expect.
-A vehicle scoring 85/100 and one scoring 75/100 may differ by just a handful of complaints per thousand units sold.
-That said, scores below 50 consistently correlate with higher repair frequency and more severe reported issues — particularly in powertrain and safety-critical components.
+What the data tells us: the gap between a top-ranked car and the middle of the pack is usually narrower than buyers expect — often a few complaints per thousand vehicles sold separate an 85 from a 75.
+Below 50, though, the story changes: those scores consistently track with higher repair frequency and more severe issues, especially in powertrain and safety-critical components.

 What to look for beyond the score: The reliability score is a starting point, not the full picture.
 Before buying, check the years-to-avoid page for your chosen model to identify specific model years with known issues.
 Look at complaint categories (not just totals) to understand whether problems are cosmetic or safety-related.